vjotov/blockchain-for-devs-book/content/part-2-dapps-ethereum-and-solidity/ganache-and-truffle/ganache-and-truffle-framework/unit-testing.md

 ## Solidity Tests
-We learned how we can use JavaScript tests now we will learn how to write solidity tests.
-The feature that we have with solidity tests that we have isolated environment without need **web3** and we can concentrate in the components of the contract.
-You do not need to choose between **solidity** and **JavaScript** you can use the both.
+We learned how we can use JavaScript tests, now we will learn how to write Solidity tests.
+The feature that we have with Solidity tests is that we have an isolated environment without the need for **web3**, and we can concentrate on the components of the contract.
+You do not need to choose between **Solidity** and **JavaScript** you can use the both.

-Now we will create our firs solidity test, in the test folder create `SimpleStorageTest.sol`, the name needs to end with **Test**
+Now we will create our first Solidity test - in the `test` folder create `SimpleStorageTest.sol`; the name needs to end with **Test**:
 ```js
 pragma solidity ^0.4.24;